ROCm/atmi/README.md

-#ATMI v0.3.0 (Asynchronous Task Management Interface)
+#ATMI v0.3 (Asynchronous Task and Memory Interface)
 A simple declarative language and runtime for heterogeneous tasking.

 Table of contents